T’ai Chi Classes

 We teach the traditional Yang-style T’ai Chi form.
 The form is divided into three distinct sections.
 Each section builds on the previous section but can be practiced separately, giving the student maximum flexibility in creating a personal practice that fits their schedule.
 Our goal is to have a student finish a Solo Form class feeling calm, relaxed, and centered.
 Our mission is to assist and encourage a student to begin the journey of T’ai Chi as a lifelong practice.
 With its many health benefits, deep cultural and philosophical heritage, and the joy of solo, partner, and community practice, T’ai Chi is an art form that provides vitality and wellbeing for a lifetime.

-Pushing hands, sometimes called sensing hands, comprises two-person movement practices designed to teach martial applications, feeling, timing, and an understanding of the fundamental techniques of T’ai Chi Ch’uan.
-Pushing hands classes may be joined after completing the Solo Form.
+Pushing hands, sometimes called sensing hands, are two-person movement practices designed to teach martial applications, feeling, timing, and an understanding of the fundamental techniques of T’ai Chi Ch’uan.
+Students may join pushing-hands classes after completing the Solo Form.
 Students begin learning the basic practices and work into more advanced methods.
-Our push hands classes are safe and highly structured.
+Our push-hands classes are safe and highly structured.
 They develop a deep understanding of the Solo Form and T’ai Chi as a complete system.

 Weapons

-Weapons practices using the Sword, Saber, Cane, and Fan are used to extend one’s energy beyond the hands, to develop different levels of power derived from the weapon and inherent in the Solo Form, and to help generate a refined aesthetic quality in the movements of the body.
+Students can learn T’ai Chi weapons practices after learning the Solo Form.
+Weapons forms are practiced in a relaxed and fluid manner similar to the Solo Form.
+Weapons forms are used to extend one’s energy beyond the hands, to develop different levels of power derived from the weapon that are inherent in the Solo Form, and to help generate a refined aesthetic quality in the movements of the body.
 Each weapon has its own unique characteristics that develop specific skills.
-Weapons classes are open to students who complete the Solo Form.
+The weapons taught at Twin Cities T’ai Chi are the sword (Jian), the Saber (Dao), the Double Saber (Shuang Dao), the Cane, and the Fan.
+Weapons classes are open to students who have completed the Solo Form.